evaleries/mmp-cli/README.md

 ### Setup

-First of all, set up your NIM & Password in `.env` correctly.
+First of all, clone this repository.

 Run `composer install` command.

+Then, set up your NIM & Password in `.env` correctly.

 Finally, try login by running `php mmp login`